Sorcerer

 Deep Font

 You can reach beyond your limits to draw more power from within.
-When you finish a short rest, you may expend a number of hit dice up to your Charisma modifier to regain some of your magic essence.
-For each hit dice expended in this way, you regain 2 mana.
-Once you have used this feature, you cannot do so again until you finish a long rest.
+When you finish a Short Rest, you may expend hit dice to regain some of your magic essence.
+For each hit dice expended in this way, you regain 1d4 mana.
+Once you have expended a hit dice equal to your Charisma modifier, you cannot do so again until you finish a Long Rest.

 Innate Ritualist